dan-danache/hubitat/ikea-zigbee-drivers/README.md

 * Report Zigbee Neighbors and Routing Tables (device acts as a Zigbee router)

 ### Device Pairing
-Follow the steps below in order to pair the Tradfri Shortcut Button with your Hubitat hub:
+Follow the steps below in order to pair the Tradfri Control Outlet with your Hubitat hub:
    * Find the small reset hole on the side of the device and make sure you have at hand a pin that can fit the reset hole (e.g.: a paper clip or SIM card eject pin)
    * Plug the device in an outlet
    * In the Hubitat interface, go to "Devices", click "Add Device" in the top right, click "Zigbee", then click "Start Zigbee pairing"